 Keep it simple

-When it comes to design rules, Scandinavians don't have access to a single one.
-However among these there are some things you can keep in mind.
-Their distinctive design guideline is to check out and keep things simple.
-Scandinavians are famous for keeping their homes simple and small.
-Keep decorative accents simple, like elegant ceramic vases with organic shapes.
+When it comes to design rules, Scandinavians don't have access to just one.
+However among these there are a few things you can keep in mind.
+Their distinctive design guideline is to pull back and keep things simple.
+Scandinavians are famous for keeping their homes simple and pared down.
+Keep decorative accents simple, such as elegant ceramic vases with organic shapes.

 Add warm textures

 Most people think of minimalism in terms of Scandinavian design.
-This might look cold if it weren't for the layers of texture, like thick knitted blankets, sheepskin blankets, natural wood, and leather.
+This might seem cold if it weren't for the layers of texture, such as thick knitted blankets, sheepskin blankets, natural wood and leather.

-Incorporating natural textures is a must, that's why wooden furniture they are a great addition, as are different natural textures such as sheepskin and linen.
-All of this adds interest and warmth to the overall look.
-White or color-blocked walls can be broken with a gallery wall of favorite prints and photos arranged in different frames, or an eye-catching piece.
+Incorporating natural textures is a necessity, which is why wood furniture wooden furniture are a great addition, as are different natural textures such as sheepskin and linen.
+All of these add interest and warmth to the overall look.
+White or color blocked walls can be broken up with a gallery wall of favorite prints and photographs arranged in different frames, or a striking piece.

-El Scandinavian design It has always been known for its generous use of wood in structures and furniture, but recent trends incorporate metallic finishes such as brass and copper sconces.
-These elements blend together and add a little warm shine and light to the space for added dimension.
+The Scandinavian design has always been known for its generous use of wood in structures and furniture, but recent trends incorporate metallic finishes such as copper and brass sconces.
+These elements blend together and add a bit of warm glow and brightness to the space for added dimension.

 While the Scandinavian look has an obvious minimal feel, the key to making it feel warm rather than flat or clinical is to create a lifestyle.
-The key is to make the space seem lived.
+The key is to make the space feel lived in.

-To adopt the appeal hygge quintessential and simplistic Scandinavian style, stick to a relatively neutral palette.
-Think neutral, earthy, and faded tones often associated with nature.
-Generally speaking, Scandinavians prefer to stick with neutral earthy colors like white, off-white, grays, and any shades that extend across the grayscale spectrum.
-In recent years, there has been an increase in accent walls in dark blue, green, gray, and even black, which work wonders for a cozy, cocoon-like space.
+To embrace the quintessential higge appeal and simplistic Scandinavian style, stick to a relatively neutral palette.
+Think neutral, earthy and faded tones often associated with nature.
+Generally speaking, Scandinavians prefer to stick with earthy neutral colors such as white, off-white, grays and any shade that extends across the grayscale spectrum.
+In recent years, there has been a rise in decorative walls in dark blue, green, gray and even black, which do wonders for a cozy, cocoon-like space.

-Natural or light colored hardwood floors are another characteristic element of this style of decoration.
-This provides a warm and inviting environment while making the home feel light and airy.
+Natural or light-colored hardwood floors are another characteristic element of this decorating style.
+This provides a warm and welcoming atmosphere while making the home feel light and airy.
 One thing you won't see in Scandinavian design is wall-to-wall carpeting.

 Clear the clutter

-Probably the only golden rule of Scandinavian design is to keep your space clutter-free.
-"Less is more", make optimal use of storage spaces and, most importantly, be prepared to set aside any unnecessary items that take up precious space.
+Probably the one golden rule of Scandinavian design is to keep your space free of clutter.
+"Less is more", make optimal use of storage spaces and most importantly, be prepared to let go of any unnecessary items that take up precious space.
 The result will be a more visually relaxing atmosphere that is sure to instantly reduce your stress levels.